MrMariscal/casestudy/README.md

 ./vendor/bin/sail  php artisan db:seed --class=EmployeeSeeder
 ```

-Besides the Auth feature test, there is an additional functional test for all of the CRUD operations EmployeesTest, you can run all the tests at:
+Besides the Auth feature test, there is an additional functional test for all of the CRUD operations **_EmployeesTest_**, you can run all the tests at:

 ```
 ./vendor/bin/sail  php artisan test